 Taiwan premier, cabinet to quit after local election trouncing

-TAIPEI: Taiwan Premier William Lai will resign along with the self-ruled island's entire cabinet, Lai said on Thursday (Jan 10), following the defeat of his ruling Democratic Progressive Party (DPP) in local elections last year.
+TAIPEI: Taiwan Premier William Lai said on Thursday (Jan 10) he was resigning along with the self-ruled island's entire cabinet, nearly two months after the defeat of his ruling pro-independence party in local elections.

-Lai told reporters in Taipei that he would step down along with his cabinet on Friday.
+The election losses present a major challenge to President Tsai Ing-wen who has come under mounting domestic criticism over her reform agenda while facing renewed threats from China, which considers the island its own.

 Lai's departure was widely expected.
 It is standard practice in Taiwan for leaders to go when their party loses a major election.
 The DPP suffered a significant defeat in November to the China-friendly opposition Kuomintang.